US Airports Still Fail New Security Tests - Slashdot

 These checkpoints are truly, in the words of Bruce Schneier, "Security Theater".
 And I'm not using that in a pejorative manner equivalent to saying they are useless.
 Far from it!

 First, the checkpoints are first aimed at discouraging the stupid, a category that includes most terrorists and mass-murderers.
-It can't prevent folks smart enough to see behind the curtain, but it can discourage those unable to think at a deeper
+It can't prevent folks smart enough to see behind the curtain, but it can discourage those unable to think at a deeper level.
+For simple folks intent on disruption, the checkpoints work.

+Second, the checkpoints are intended to reassure the public.
+Even when the public is told how ineffective the checkpoints are against real threats.
+Even when the actual risks of airborne terrorism in the US are statistically tiny.
+Again, despite our knowledge to the contrary, the checkpoints work at an emotional level to reassure the public.

+The above successes do come at a substantial cost for taxpayers, but we can't say the results are "worthless", even though the checkpoints utterly fail to meet all of their stated purposes.

 Hasn't Changed (Score:1)